 Just before Villamayor de Monjardin, there is an unusual 13th-century Gothic Fountain of the Moors.
 Some steps lead down internally to the water level.
 The fountain was restored in 1991.

 1.8km, Water, cafe, shop

 One of the capitals on the south side illustrates a combat scene of Roland fighting Ferragut.
-The most valuable of the church’s treasure is the 12th century silver Romanesque processional cross.
+The most valuable of the church’s treasures is the 12th-century silver Romanesque processional cross.

-On the morning of the battle as the troops put on their armor, 150 men were marked on their backs.
-These troops were told to stay back and guard the camp, however after the battle when Charlemagne returned the 150 had mysteriously died (Perhaps a message to Charlemagne not to out-think God).
+As the troops put on their armor on the morning of the battle, 150 men were marked on their backs.
+These troops were told to stay back and guard the camp, however, after the battle, when Charlemagne returned, the 150 had mysteriously died (Perhaps a message to Charlemagne not to out-think God).